PULLING THE PLUG:

 that normally takes months or years to bring death,

-then our dependence on life-support systems could be even longer.
+then our dependence on life-support systems might be even longer.

 If we are being kept alive by some form of